 (Transcribed from The Alabama Historical Quarterly, Vol. 05, No. 04, Winter Issue 1943)

-As librarian of the Greene County Library during its thirteen and a half years of existence, I think maybe I should write a brief history of the library, before my memory and library scrapbooks fail me.
+As librarian of the Greene County Library during its thirteen and a half years of existance, I think maybe I should write a brief history of-the library, before my memory and library scrap books fail me.

 Library caught fire